Sheng1019/Sheng1019.github.io/_pages/publications.md

   <div class="wordwrap">You can also find my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>
 {% endif %}

-Summary: 16 papers are published and 1 paper is under review.
-8 published papers belong to the selective conferences in CSRanking, where 6 of them are first/co-first authored papers (leader) or the second author (main contributor) under the Design Automation area (i.e., DAC, ICCAD), 2 papers are published at the top conference on medical image processing (i.e., MICCAI).

 {% include base_path %}